Stop tolerating toxic manipulators & time-wasters just to see… “how things might go.”

 - Regardless of how badly you were treated, you recall only the “good times”

-- You try to find excuses to contact them even if you know you shouldn’t
+- You find excuses to contact them when you know you shouldn’t

 - You have difficulty setting boundaries with your ex